0x12th/VK-parser/README.md

 # VK parser
- A simple community parser and user parser with the ability to filter the audience
+ A simple community parser and user parser with the ability to filter the audience.